Ger-23/whats_the_word/README.md

 ### Test Choose_Word:

-- Red Refactor: Tested for individual word from WORD_LIST but as function chooses a random word from the list the test failed.
+- Failed: Tested for individual word from WORD_LIST but as function chooses a random word from the list the test failed.

-- Green Refactor: Changed the individual name selected from the WORD_LIST and instead supplied the variable WORD_LIST.
+- Passed: Changed the individual name selected from the WORD_LIST and instead supplied the variable WORD_LIST.
 Test passed.

 ![Screenshot of test_choose_word](images/test_choose_word.jpg)

 ### Test Dashed_Word_Rep:

-- Red Refactor: Tested with incorrect inputs for chosen word and test failed.
+- Failed: Tested with incorrect inputs for chosen word and test failed.

-- Green Refactor: Changed to correct inputs and both correct inputs were displayed alongside dashed representations of the yet to be guessed letters.
+- Passed: Changed to correct inputs and both correct inputs were displayed alongside dashed representations of the yet to be guessed letters.

 ![Screenshot of test_dashed_word_rep](images/test_dashed_word_rep.jpg)

 ### Test WTW:

-- Red Refactor: Tested to see if 2 print statements were called when fucntion was executed.
+- Failed: Tested to see if 2 print statements were called when fucntion was executed.
 Test failed as there is 3 print statements.

-- Green Refactor: Tested with correct number of print statements.
+- Passed: Tested with correct number of print statements.
 Test passed.

 ![Screenshot of test_wtw](images/test_wtw.jpg)